MetPX/sarracenia/docs/source/Explanation/sarra.rst

    increase transfer latency.

 *  Multi-step workflows are naturally implemented with it as an adjunct of connecting producers with consumers.
-Transformation is just a consumer within the data pump, while external consumers only access end products.
+Transformation is a consumer within the data pump, while external consumers access end products.
 Queues between components provides co-ordination of entire workflows.

 *  Sarracenia is robust.
 It operates 24x7 and makes extensive provision to be a civilised